 Processing Payroll for a Postdoctoral Fellow

 Postdoctoral fellows must have health insurance while at Johns Hopkins University.
-If the postdoctoral fellow has another source of health insurance, they will need to submit a PDF Document: waiver form to the Office of the Registrar, 75 Garland Hall, 3400 N Charles St, Baltimore, MD 21218.
+If the postdoctoral fellow has another source of health insurance, they will need to submit a waiver form to the KSAS/WSE HR Department, Wyman Park Building S600B, 3400 North Charles Street, Baltimore, MD 21218.
 Completed Benefits Election forms should be also be submitted to this address.
 Postdocs have 30 days only from the date of their appointment to enroll in benefits.

 Postdoctoral Fellow Resources

 A thorough guide for postdoctoral fellows can be found at http://grad.jhu.edu/postdoc/.
 Additionally, the website for the Johns Hopkins Homewood Postdoctoral Association, founded in 2007, can be found at http://postdoc.jhu.edu/association.